 Vitamin E is essential for equine immune function, cardiovascular health, muscle function, exercise recovery and neurological health.
 Vitamin E is best known for its role as an antioxidant in horses, protecting all cells and tissues from oxidative damage.
 Our Natural Vitamin E supplement provides this nutrient in a form that is most efficiently absorbed and utilized in tissues.

-Vitamin E is an antioxidant that binds free radicals which are unstable molecules that can damage DNA, cell membranes and other structures within cells.
-Vitamin E supports the health and function of cells by neutralizing free radicals before they can cause damage.
+Vitamin E is a natural antioxidant that binds free radicals – unstable molecules that can damage DNA, cell membranes and other structures within cells.
+Vitamin E supports the health and function of cells by neutralizing free radicals before they can cause oxidative damage.

 Oxidative damage in horses due to low vitamin E status may present itself as muscle soreness or slow recovery from exercise and illness.

-Pasture grazing is typically a good source of Vitamin E for horses because it is abundant in fresh grasses and legumes.
-As soon as the plant is cut, vitamin E begins to degrade.
+Grazing pasture is generally a good source of Vitamin E for horses because this vitamin is abundant in fresh grasses and legumes.
+However, once the plant is cut to make hay, the Vitamin E content begins to degrade.

 A scale should be used with all individual ingredients to ensure accurate dosing

 |Servings||Cost Per Day|

 - What is your vitamin e derived from?
 Thank you.

 - Q What is your vitamin e derived from?
 Thank you.A Our vitamin E is a natural vitamin E. Natural vitamin Es are derived from vegetable oils.
 Vitamin e needs fat to be absorbed, correct?
 Is there oil in this product?